spinjet/pdopt-code/README.md

 ## Installation

-The reccomended method is through pyPI by running the command:
+The reccomended method is through PyPI by running the command:

 ```
 pip install pdopt
 ```

 Alternatevly  it is possible to donwload the release, or `git clone` the repository.
 Then run the setup from the root folder:

 ```
 pip install -e .